-The block diagram (print D-BD-KD11-A-BD) has been divided into three major functional groupings: interface, data paths, and microprogram control.
-All of the components in each of these segments are covered in detail in paragraphs 3.2, 3.3, and 3.4, respectively.
-In addition, paragraph 3.5 contains a tabular listing of all components on the block diagram and includes a brief physical description as well as related inputs and outputs.
-This abbreviated summary can be used as a quick reference once the more detailed description of the block diagram is understood, or it can be used for a quick overview of the KD11-A processor by those who are already familiar with PDP-11 processors and microprogramming techniques.
+The block diagram (drawing D-BD-KD11-A-BD) has been divided into three major functional groupings: INTERFACE, DATA PATHS, and MICROPROGRAM CONTROL.
+All of the components in each of these segments are covered in detail in succeeding paragraphs.
+Paragraph 3.5 contains a tabular listing of all components on the block diagram and includes a brief physical description as well as related inputs and outputs.
+This abbreviated summary can be used as a quick reference once the more detailed description of the block diagram is understood, or it can be used for a quick overview of the KD11-A Processor by those who are already familiar with PDP-11 processors and microprogramming techniques.